French Renaissance architecture

 This style of French architecture had two distinct periods.
 During the first period, between about 1491 and 1540, the Italian style was copied directly, often by Italian architects and craftsmen.
 In the second period, between 1540 and the end of the Valois dynasty in 1589, French architects and craftsmen gave the style a more distinctive and original French character.

 The major architects of the style included the royal architects Philibert Delorme, Pierre Lescot and Jean Bullant, as well as the Italian architect and architectural theorist Sebastiano Serlio.

 History – the Italian period

 During the Hundred Years' War, Charles VII found the Loire Valley an ideal place of refuge.
-He was crowned in Reims following the Johan of Arc epic battles that began the departure of the English from the whole kingdom.
+He was crowned in Reims following the Joan of Arc epic battles that began the departure of the English from the whole kingdom.
 The middle of the 15th century was a key period for the Loire Valley in the history of France and its architectural heritage.
 The greats of the kingdom settled in the region, fitting out medieval fortresses or erecting new buildings.
 Charles VII resided in Chinon, which remained the seat of the court until 1450, and he and his dauphin, the future Louis XI, ordered or authorized construction works to be carried out.
 Then began the construction of the Châteaux of the Loire Valley.